-Physical Therapist Assistant
+Physical Therapist Assistant, AAS

 The Physical Therapist Assistant program is part of the Health Sciences Division with limited enrollment of 26 students per year.
 Application must be completed by January of each year for admission to the program for the following Summer term.